 Have you noticed the activated charcoal beauty craze that’s been going on recently?
-It seems like everyone from beauty bloggers to your best friends are talking about this natural teeth whitening ingredient – but how does it actually work?
+It seems like everyone from beauty bloggers to your best friends are talking about this teeth whitening ingredient – but how does it actually work?
 Here’s what you need to know about activated charcoal before applying it to your smile.

 What is Activated Charcoal?